joelledaou/wrc-legal-data-pipeline/README.md

 # WRC Legal Data Pipeline

-A Scrapy-based pipeline that scrapes decisions and determinations from [Workplace Relations](https://www.workplacerelations.ie/en/search/), stores the documents in object storage (MinIO), the metadata in a NoSQL database (MongoDB), and transforms the landed data into a clean processed zone,
+An idempotent Scrapy-based pipeline that scrapes decisions and determinations from [Workplace Relations](https://www.workplacerelations.ie/en/search/), stores the documents in object storage (MinIO), the metadata in a NoSQL database (MongoDB), and transforms the landed data into a clean processed zone,